 What Is Wealthfront?

-Wealthfront is an automated investing service that specializes in creating portfolios of ETFs (exchange-traded fund) for its clients based on the client’s needs.
+Wealthfront offers automated investment management and financial planning.
 The automated system adjusts your investments for you based on the market, so your investments are as lucrative as possible.
 It is a worry-free way to invest your money.
-It offers one of the most tax-efficient models of any of the other robo-advisor investors we’ve seen, and its new portfolio review tool gives it an edge over many of the top automated investing sites out there.
-Wealthfront also offers IRA options and trusts, which gives you a variety of investing options to choose from.
+It offers one of the most tax-efficient models of any of the other robo-advisor investors we’ve seen, and its new financial planning experience gives Wealthfront an edge over many of the top automated investing sites out there.
+Wealthfront also offers a variety of taxable and non-taxable accounts.
+They’re also the only robo-advisor to offer 529 College Savings accounts.

 - Best For: Easy, cheap investing.
 Wealthfront’s automated investing service allows you to invest your money with them while they do all the heavy lifting of actually investing the money based on your goals and risk tolerance.